 In comparison, the third episode of the second season of singing competition The Voice UK drew 6.7 million average viewers.
 The BBC said that this was the highest audience for the current season.

-The two talent shows have been in one of the most closely watched TV ratings showdowns in Britain since The Voice in its first season last year beat BGT for several weeks in a row.
+The two talent shows have been engaged in one of the most closely watched ratings rivalries in the U.K. since then-newcomer The Voice beat established hit BGT for several weeks last season.
+The Voice UK had launched its first season late last March with 9.44 million viewers and became the BBC’s most successful new entertainment show in more than a decade.

-In addition to Cowell and Holden, the BGT judges are Alesha Dixon and comedian David Walliams.
+In addition to Cowell, the BGT judges are Amanda Holden, Alesha Dixon and comedian David Walliams.
 The Voice UK coaches are Jessie J, will.i.am, Tom Jones and Danny O’Donoghue.